1. Turtle island.

 6. Painted Turtles.

-The most abundant turtle in North America, at just under a foot in length, painted turtles are olive green to brown with a cream to reddish plastron, decorated with a bold pattern.
+The most abundant kind in North America, at just under a foot in length, painted turtles are olive green to brown with a cream to reddish plastron, decorated with a bold pattern.
 Their legs are brown or black with bright yellow stripes.
 These guys love to crawl out of the water to bask on a sunny rock and warm up early in the morning, dipping and basking alternately throughout the day.
 Leathery eggs laid in June hatch in September.
 Late hatches, after incubating for 72 to 80 days, can survive the freezing temperatures in winter without the hatchlings leaving the nest.

 7. The better to see you with my dear.